"Sleek, aesthetic, and highly livable – contemporary designs that remain sensitive to the Northwest."

 1959-2018

 John was a phenomenal architect, embodying design excellence, professionalism, curiosity, real-world understanding of construction, a knack for numbers, and a positive attitude.
 His collaborative approach - with clients, consultants, contractors, and colleagues - set the direction for the way we worked and the work we produced.
 It wasn't about ego.
 It was about what made the project better - what was true to the underlying idea.
-But the idea had to be buildable within the limits of the available materials, skills, time, and budget.
+The idea had to be buildable within the limits of the available materials, skills, time, and budget.
 And he always kept an open mind, willing to give up a good working idea if a better one showed up.

 Because John and I collaborated on so many projects, thinking about what he would do is second nature to me.
 In this way, he continues to profoundly influence design and practice at E|FA.